-Biosecurity is foundational to the economic, social, and environmental assets of Tasmania and we all share the benefits of our strong biosecurity system as it:
+Biosecurity is foundational to Tasmania's economic, cultural, and natural values and we all share the benefits of our strong biosecurity system as it:

-• underpins our multi-billion-dollar agri-food production and export industries
+underpins our multi-billion-dollar agri-food production and export industries, and

 The Tasmanian Biosecurity Awards:

-• recognise those in our communities and industries who have gone above and beyond to help protect our environment, primary industries and economy
+recognise those in our communities and industries who have gone above and beyond to help protect our future and deliver a sustainable Tasmania.

 Award categories